-Google, one of the most recognizable companies on the planet has unveiled its new logo for the sixth time in the company’s history.
-The search engine giant has gone through a major restructuring last month – this moves is parallel to the changes currently going in the company and in the wider world of technology.
+Google, one of the most recognizable companies on the planet, has unveiled its new logo for the sixth time in the company’s history.
+The search engine giant went through a major restructuring last month – this move is parallel to the changes currently going on in the company and in the wider world of technology.

-Google in now owned by Alphabet Inc., a new holding company which was created by founders Google Larry Page and Sergy Brin to separate its revenue generating search business from other projects like X Lab, Google’s driverless car, medical research and others.
+Google is now owned by Alphabet Inc., a new holding company that was created by founders Google Larry Page and Sergey Brin to separate its revenue-generating search business from other projects like X Lab, Google’s driverless car, and medical research, and others.

-Google last gave a typographical tweak in September 2014- the new slightly toned-down four-colour logo is the biggest redesign since 1999.
-Google’s earlier logo was built for single desktop browser page, but the new logo will be easy for users viewing in every type of devices – desktop PC, tablet and mobile devices.
+Google last gave a typographical tweak in September 2014- the new slightly toned-down four-color logo is the biggest redesign since 1999.
+Google’s earlier logo was built for a single desktop browser page, but the new logo will be easy for users viewing on every type of device – desktop PC, tablet, and mobile devices.

-Explaining the reason behind change Google says, “As you’ll see, we’ve taken the Google logo and branding, which were originally built for a single desktop browser page, and updated them for a world of seamless computing across an endless number of devices and different kinds of inputs.”
+Explaining the reason behind the change, Google says, “As you’ll see, we’ve taken the Google logo and branding, which were originally built for a single desktop browser page, and updated them for a world of seamless computing across an endless number of devices and different kinds of inputs.”

-Google has also replaced little blue “g” icon with a four-color “G” that matches the logo.
-The new logo will soon make its way across all of Google platforms, like Search, Maps, Gmail, Chrome and others.
+Google has also replaced the little blue “g” icon with a four-color “G” that matches the logo.
+The new logo will soon make its way across all of Google platforms, like Search, Maps, Gmail, Chrome, and others.